mattermost/mattermost-handbook/contributors/contributors/guidelines/contribution-guidelines.md

 ## [Code Contribution Guidelines](https://github.com/mattermost/.github/blob/master/CONTRIBUTING.md)

 Thank you for your interest in contributing!
-Please see the [Mattermost Contribution Guide](https://developers.mattermost.com/contribute/getting-started/) which describes the process for making code contributions across Mattermost projects and [join our Contributors community channel](https://community.mattermost.com/core/channels/tickets) to ask questions from community members and the Mattermost core team.
+Please see the [Mattermost Contribution Guide](https://developers.mattermost.com/contribute/) which describes the process for making code contributions across Mattermost projects and [join our Contributors community channel](https://community.mattermost.com/core/channels/tickets) to ask questions from community members and the Mattermost core team.

 When you submit a pull request, it goes through a [code review process outlined here](https://developers.mattermost.com/contribute/getting-started/code-review/).

 All contributions must adhere to the following Code of Conduct.
+Please also see our [guideline](https://developers.mattermost.com/contribute/good-decisions/) on participating within the Mattermost community.

 ## [Contributor Covenant Code of Conduct](https://github.com/mattermost/.github/blob/master/CODE_OF_CONDUCT.md)